Akron Oral & Maxillofacial Surgery

 Trusted Sec Headquarters

-Zumpano + Hanson is proud to be the developers and builders of this new Fairlaen office building.
-Groundbreaking is scheduled for Summer of 2020.
+Zumpano + Hanson is proud to be the developers and builders of this new Fairlawn office building.
+Groundbreaking is scheduled for Fall of 2020.

 The annual International Builders Show in Las Vegas features the latest in design and construction techniques.
 Three days of seeing new products and attending classes is a great way to kick off 2020.